 If you are a small business owner, you know by now that you need an online presence.
 But why?
 And what is the website supposed to do?
-Here are five essential things that your site should have and should do for your business.
+Here are five essential things your site should have and should do for your business.

 Your Website Should be Able to be Found By People Searching for Your Service or Product.